Clitheroe Cricket Club

-Clitheroe Cricket Club is a cricket club which plays its home games at the Clitheroe Cricket Bowling & Tennis Club ground on Chatburn Road in Clitheroe, Lancashire, England.
-From 2017, it plays in the Lancashire League, having resigned the Ribblesdale League at the end of the 2016 season.
+Clitheroe Cricket Club is an English cricket club which plays its home games at the Clitheroe Cricket Bowling & Tennis Club ground on Chatburn Road in Clitheroe, Lancashire, England.
+From 2017, it plays in the Lancashire League, having resigned from the Ribblesdale League at the end of the 2016 season.

 Currently there are 4 senior sides, and a junior section which fields 9 teams.

 History

 Clitheroe cricket club had its origins in the Alhambra CC which was formed in 1860, the first organisation to call itself the towns club.
 The Alhambra club was so named because a circus with that title was accustomed to install itself on the field that became the cricket ground, believed to be behind the Wheatsheaf Inn on Whalley Road.
-It was in 1862 that the Alhambra club joined with the local junior club – the Rifle Corps – to form Clitheroe Cricket Club.
+In 1862, the Alhambra club joined with the local junior club – the Rifle Corps – to form Clitheroe Cricket Club.
 This followed a meeting at the Brownlow Arms (now the Yorkshire bank building) where the title of Clitheroe Cricket Club and a code of rules were agreed upon.

 A new ground was secured in Chatburn Road, not the present field, but one immediately below.
 The club did so well in gathering subscriptions, that after a year or two they were able to aspire to a real playing pitch, not a rented meadow, which was laid in the next field.
 This has been the clubs home ever since.

 In the early days fixtures were against Great Harwood, Settle, Leyland, Haslingden, Bacup, Rishton, Church, Whitefield Stand (Manchester), Cob Wall (Blackburn), Eagley, Whalley, Skipton, Keighley, Sabden, Gargrave, Egerton and Calder Vale.
-Wickets were pitched early at 11.00am and consisted of two innings.
+Wickets were pitched early at 11:00am and consisted of two innings.
 Cricket at the time were friendly games but nevertheless, keenly fought.
-Then in 1892 the idea of league cricket with points and a championship at stake came about, due mainly in an attempt to increase crowds and revenue.
+In 1892, the idea of league cricket with points and a championship at stake came about, due mainly in an attempt to increase crowds and revenue.
 Clitheroe reluctantly joined with other clubs to form the Ribblesdale League.

-In 1920 the Chatburn road site was purchased by the Southworth family, who bestowed it to the club forever.
+In 1920, the Chatburn road site was purchased by the Southworth family, who bestowed it to the club forever.
 In the unhappy event of the clubs extinction, the ownership of the field passes to the citizens of Clitheroe as a recreational area.
 The first pavilion was erected in 1862, in the form of a big tent.
 There were two more wooden pavilions before the present facilities were completed in 1981.

-The club won the Ribblesdale League title four years in a row between 2013-2016.
+The club won the Ribblesdale League title four years in a row between 2013 and 2016.
 From start of the 2017 season Clitheroe, along with local rivals Great Harwood, moved to the Lancashire League.